carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 purpose or the instruction's behaviour is quite complex).
-The CustomBehaviour class can be used in these cases to enforce proper instruction modeling (often by customizing data dependencies and detecting hazards that :program:`llvm-ma` has no way of knowing about).
+The CustomBehaviour class can be used in these cases to enforce proper instruction modeling (often by customizing data dependencies and detecting hazards that :program:`llvm-mca` has no way of knowing about).

 :program:`llvm-mca` comes with one generic and multiple target specific CustomBehaviour classes.
 The generic class will be used if the ``-disable-cb``